samuelmholley1/Life-Command-Rebuild/APP_FUNCTIONALITY_OVERVIEW.md

 # Life Command – Core App Functionality Overview

+> **Required Reading:** This document is foundational for all new agents, engineers, and non-coder stakeholders.
+Review thoroughly before contributing or making decisions.
+See README for onboarding protocol.

 _Last updated: July 8, 2025_

 This document provides a high-level, non-technical summary of all major features and flows in the Life Command application.
 It is intended for executive and non-coder stakeholders (e.g., CTO, product leads) who need a clear understanding of what the app does, how it works, and what is in production.